coronalabs/plugins-submission-template/Readme.markdown

             - `metadata.lua` This is a stub for the metadata describing the binary
             - `resources/`
                 - `assets/` This folder contains files to be added to the assets folder and can be retrieved via the assets manager
-                - `res/` This folder contains files you want to put in the res folder and can be access via http://developer.android.com/reference/android/content/res/Resources.html#getIdentifier(java.lang.String, java.lang.String, java.lang.String).
+                - `res/` This folder contains files you want to put in the res folder and can be access via [getIdentifier](http://developer.android.com/reference/android/content/res/Resources.html#getIdentifier(java.lang.String, java.lang.String, java.lang.String)).
 The structure of the subfolder is exactly the same as the res folder.
         - `iphone/`
             - `metadata.lua` This is a stub for the metadata describing the binary
             - `resources/` This folder will contain all the resources you want in the app.
 It is relative to the root app directory.